 The Digital Succession Identifier (DSI) is a persistent identifier for bibliographic references.
 This specification of DSI is specific to the initial implementation using git.

-A digital succession contains digital objects.
-A digital object in this context is a fixed finite collection of bits.
-A computer file is an example of a digital object.
-A file system directory (folder) can also be represented as a digital object by both git and Software Heritage .
-Conceptually, each digital object in a digital succession is a new edition of a previous digital object.
-Each edition is assigned a number which determines its order.
-Although a digital succession expands, each digital object within the succession does not change.
+A digital succession contains digital objects, which are fixed finite collections of bits.
+Examples of digital objects include computer files and file system directories (folders).
+Both git and Software Heritage can represent a file system directory as a digital object.
+Each digital object in a digital succession represents a new edition of a previous digital object and is assigned a number that determines its order.
+The digital succession expands, but the digital objects within the succession remain unchanged.

-A digital succession is also digitally signed.
-In the simplest case, a single user signs using a digital key that is verified to be for that user.
-In this specification, the digital signature is made using a PGP key .
-When a digital succession is first created, it consists of only a digitally signed genesis record and no digital object editions.
+In addition, a digital succession is digitally signed.
+In this specification, the digital signature is made using an SSH signing key via git .
+When a digital succession is first created, it only consists of a digitally signed genesis record and no digital object editions.
 A Digital Succession Identifier is an intrinsic identifier of the genesis record.

 Digital successions implemented via git

-object editions in the succession.
-The top level directory consists
+digital object editions in the succession.
+The top level directory consists of

-object is a digital object edition in the
+object represents a digital object edition in the digital

-1/object to a git blob which is edition
+1/object leading to a git blob representing edition 1.

 Multilevel edition numbering

-In the simplest edition numbering scenario, edition numbers are just positive integers.
-For more advanced usage, multilevel edition numbering may be used.
-Multilevel numbering is found in the numbering of chapters, sections, and subsections (e.g. chapter 2, section 2.4, subsection 2.4.3). as well as software release versions (e.g. software release 2.19.2).
+In the simplest scenario, edition numbers are positive integers.
+However, multilevel edition numbering may be used for more advanced usage.
+Multilevel numbering is commonly used in the numbering of chapters, sections, and subsections (e.g. chapter 2, section 2.4, subsection 2.4.3) as well as software release versions (e.g. software release 2.19.2).

 An edition number prefix, such as

-a digital object edition or a sequence of subordinate edition numbers,
+An edition number identifies either a digital object edition or a sequence of subordinate

-but not both.
-Larger integers indicate newer editions that obsolete
+edition numbers, but not both.
+Larger integers indicate newer editions

 Textual representation of a Digital Succession Identifier

-The textual representation of a Digital Succession Identifier (DSI) contains a base identifier followed by an optional slash followed by an optional edition number (possibly multilevel).
-The optional edition number is represented as non-negative integers separated by periods.
+The textual representation of a Digital Succession Identifier (DSI) is a base identifier followed by an optional slash followed by an optional edition number (possibly multilevel).
+The edition number is represented as non-negative integers separated by periods.

 The base DSI is calculated from the git initial commit (genesis record) of a digital succession.
-Git-compatible software can calculate a 20 byte binary hash which identifies that digital succession.
-In most uses of git, this 20 byte binary hash is represented textually as a 40 digit hexadecimal number.
-In contrast, for a DSI, this 20 byte binary hash has a 27 character representation in standard base64url format (RFC 4648).
+Git-compatible software can calculate a 20-byte binary hash that identifies the digital succession.
+This 20-byte binary hash is usually represented textually as a 40-digit hexadecimal number.
+However, for a DSI, this 20-byte binary hash has a 27-character representation in standard base64url format (RFC 4648).